hub714/multi-region-workshop/lab-1-xray/README.md

 Earlier, you imported the `patch` function from the X-Ray SDK core.
 Use that to patch boto3 which is used by the mysfitsTableClient.

-Here is a link to documentation to help you figure it out:
+Here is some documentation to help you figure it out:

 * [Patching Libraries](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python-patching.html)